philippgille/chromem-go/README.md

 }
 ```

-Initially `chromem-go` started with just these methods, but we added more over time.
+Initially `chromem-go` started with just the four core methods, but we added more over time.
 We intentionally don't want to cover 100% of Chroma's API surface though.
-Instead, we will add some alternative methods that are more Go-idiomatic.
+We're providing some alternative methods that are more Go-idiomatic instead.

 See the Godoc for details: <https://pkg.go.dev/github.com/philippgille/chromem-go>